-Over the course of the Community Values Intake Meeting, one of the following outcomes may occur:
+Over the course of the Student Conduct Intake Meeting, one of the following outcomes may occur:

 - a.
-Use of the Health and Safety Exemption: No formal conduct record or disciplinary sanction occurs based on the application of the policy, but educational and/or interventional sanctions may be assigned. - b.
-Alternative Resolution Pathway: When informed of a potential violation of the Code, the Dean of Students or designee may assist in the resolution of the matter through an alternative resolution process without referring the complaint to a conduct process.
-If the student or organization chooses to participate in the alternative resolution option offered to them, and complies with all requirements, the incident will not be maintained as part of the reportable student conduct record.
-This resolution process will not be used in cases with significant and egregious adverse impact to the campus community or one of its members.
-Alternative resolution options are binding and not subject to appeal.
-If the student or student organization does not complete the alternative resolution process, they may face additional disciplinary action.
-Alternative Resolution may include shuttle diplomacy, restorative practices, mediation, facilitated dialogue, conflict coaching, workshop, etc.
+Use of the Health and Safety Exemption: No formal conduct record or disciplinary sanction occurs based on the application of the exemption (as explained on Page 5), but educational and/or interventional sanctions may be assigned.
+These sanctions may not be appealed. - b.
+Informal Resolution: When informed of a potential violation of the Code the Dean of Students or designee may assist in the resolution of the matter through an informal resolution process.
+Outcomes of the informal resolution process are maintained as part of the Responding Party's conduct record.
+Informal resolution options are binding; if the Responding Party does not complete the informal resolution outcomes, the case will be referred for a Student Conduct Hearing, applicable interim measures may be implemented, and they may face additional disciplinary action.
+Options may include restorative practices, shuttle diplomacy, mediation, etc. Informal Resolution may still result in a status sanction.